 And in LA, BBC Studios operates one of its major scripted and unscripted production units in Los Angeles, responsible for the Emmy®-winning Dancing with the Stars, the multi-award-winning Life Below Zero, and the popular reboot of the classic quiz show Weakest Link, among others.

 Our office locations

-Our Toronto office brings our programme catalogue to a diverse range of channels, and is also responsible for establishing strong co-production partnerships.
-Be part of it all.View Jobs
+Our Toronto office brings our programme catalogue to a diverse range of channels, and is also responsible for establishing strong co-production partnerships.View Jobs

 Meet our people

 Andy, who brings a fresh look and approach to every project as a Senior Producer in Singapore.

 "My career in TV production began in Bombay back in 1994 and five years later I moved to a cable and satellite television network in Singapore.
 I fell in love with the city and have been here ever since.
 I did spend a few months with a production house, but broadcast has always been my thing.
 Nine years ago I joined BBC Worldwide as a Producer and I haven't looked back, continually developing my broadcast skills and growing my career."